Siteation/magento2-storeinfo-payments/README.md

 ## Supported Payment options as Icon

-> \*Bundled to one creditcard icon by default, can be disabled trough the [CreditCard method unbundling option](#creditcard-method-unbundling)

 |                    | [Mollie] | [PayNL] | [MultiSafePay] | [Buckaroo] |
 | ------------------ | :------: | :-----: | :------------: | :--------: |
 | afterpay/riverty   |          |    ✅    |       ✅        |     ✅      |